c0pperdragon/C64-Video-Enhancement/README.md

 ## Contact
 For technical questions and also to share your experience with this modification, please use the issue tracking system of github.

+If you really insist on donating money, please feel free to send any amount to my paypal account: reinhard.grafl (at) aon.at